-Specifically, there are a number of companies developing competing anti-CD40 and anti-CD40L therapeutics, including Novartis, Boehringer Ingelheim, Astellas, AbbVie, Sanofi, UCB, Horizon Therapeutics (post acquisition of Viela Bio), Bristol Myers Squibb, and Kiniksa.
+Specifically, there are a number of companies developing competing anti-CD40 and anti-CD40L therapeutics in clinical trials for transplant, autoimmune or central nervous system indications, including: Novartis, Sanofi, UCB, Amgen (post acquisition of Horizon Therapeutics), Bristol Myers Squibb, and Kiniksa.
 All of these companies are larger than Eledon and have significantly greater resources to develop their drug candidates.